soaresfabricio/StackingBoxes/README.md

 ### OUTPUT

+The number representing the maximum possible height of the stack made by the provided set of boxes.

+### TESTING

 ``geraCasos.sh`` will, through a parameter ``N``, generate a set of ``N`` boxes containing random variables.
 Check the files ``casos.entrada`` for the input, and ``casos.resposta`` for the correct answers.

 Example:

 	./geraCasos.sh 7

-The script `testes.sh` receives the two files `casos.*` as inputs and tries to check for a possible processing timeout that surpasses 20 seconds, and checks if the answers fit with the sets.
+The script `testes.sh` receives the two files `casos.*` as inputs and tries to check for a possible processing timeout that surpasses 20 seconds, and also if the answers fit with the sets.